 Both the deliberate and accidental introduction of invasive non-native plant species (see below) has significantly altered the species composition of some ecosystems in the study area.
-The northern and lower slope portions of the study area are the areas that have been most altered by invasive plants.
+Many grasslands have been altered by invasive plants.
 Some invasive animal species such as European starlings have altered wildlife populations by displacing native cavity nesting birds.

-Invasive plant species reduce diversity by displacing native plant species, and reducing vegetation diversity and soil stabilization.
-Invasion of non-native plants can also result in loss of forage for domestic livestock and wildlife.
-Recreation vehicles such as all terrain vehicles (ATVs), bicycles, domestic animals, and people can all spread weeds.
-Many weeds have seeds that can survive in the soil for decades; consequently, weed control must always be considered to be a long-term process.
+Invasive plant species reduce diversity by displacing native plant species, and by reducing vegetation diversity and soil stabilization.
+Invasion of non-native plants usually results in a loss of forage for domestic livestock and wildlife.
+Recreation vehicles such as all terrain vehicles (ATVs), bicycles, animals, and people can all spread invasive plants.
+Many invasive plants have seeds that can survive in the soil for decades; consequently, invasive plant control must always be considered to be a long-term process.